Chaltén -Calafate -Torres del Paine - Ushuaia

 Along a winding road, we’ll make different stops to have a close-up view of various attractions like Cascada Paine (Paine Waterfall), Paine Range at Lake Sarmiento, and the Paine Horns at Lake Nordenskjold.
 Depending on the weather, we’ll depart on an hour-long walk to reach the lake and get closer to the striking mountain peaks.
 At midday, after having stopped by the Lago Pehoé Viewpoint to gaze at the vastness of the French Valley, we’ll have our boxed lunch with this mountainous backdrop.

-At the end of this dreamy excursion, we’ll leave you at Laguna Amarga, where your transfer will pick you up and take you to your refuge inside the park.
+At the end of this dreamy excursion, we’ll leave you at Laguna Amarga, where your transfer will pick you up and take you to your accommodation inside the park.

 Things to take into account during your trip from Argentina to Chile: it is not allowed to take any fresh food, plants, seeds, etc. They are very strict, and fines can be high.
 If you are not sure whether something is allowed, please declare it (they will provide you with a form) and they will inform you if you can bring it or not.
 And please, don’t forget your passport!